theadorabledev/schoolCode/sudoku/SudokuJava/README.md

 ###### Undo & Redo
 	* There are buttons that do that.
 	* This can also be achieved with Control-z and Control-Shift-z
+###### Show Values
+    * You can toggle whether possible values are shown
+    * The values will apear on the empty spots as well as on a tooltip
+    * If overly long, the possible values will be truncated on the grid but not the tooltip.
 ##### Give up
 * There is a button that will solve the puzzle for you, then belittle you.